SabakiHQ/LeelaSabaki/README.md

 - Open Sabaki and open the 'Preferences' drawer by pressing <kbd>Ctrl+,</kbd> or <kbd>Cmd+,</kbd>.
 - Click on the 'Engines' path and add a new engine with the following settings:
 	- **Path:** Your path to LeelaSabaki
-	- **Arguments:** Your path to Leela (Zero).
-Additional command line arguments to Leela can also be appended here.
+	- **Arguments:** LeelaSabaki options followed by your path to Leela (Zero).
+Additional command line arguments to Leela can also be appended.
 Leela will be called with the `--gtp` option automatically.
 If you're using Leela Zero, make sure to configure it properly.

+## LeelaSabaki Options

+- ### `--flat`

+  Instead of appending variations as multiple moves, we will append one node per variations with the final board arrangement and move numbers.

+- ### `--help`

+  Displays help message.

 ## Building